CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 <</dd_do>>
 ~~~~

-Note that when a command wraps to more than one line in the Results window (either due to a manual line break like this or a command that's too wide
+Note that when a command wraps to more than one line in the Results pane (either due to a manual line break like this or a command that's too wide for
-for the Results window), the prefix changes from `.` to `>` to indicate that its all one command.
+the Results pane), the prefix changes from `.` to `>` to indicate that its all one command.

 Finally, there's the special comment, `///`.
 Stata commands must be on a single line.
 However, complicated commands may get very long, such that its
 hard to read them on a single line.
 Using `///` instead of `//` allows wrapping onto the next line.